 - How many vehicle insurances claim you’ve failed

-These three things, unlike your age and your marital status, are all things that you can (for the most part) control.
-Having a stellar driving record (including not having a DUI), a good or better credit rating and not filing any claims will usually always translate into a lower auto insurance premium.
+Unlike your age and marital status, these three things are all you can (for the most part) control.
+A stellar driving record (including not having a DUI), a good or better credit rating, and not filing any claims will usually always translate into a lower auto insurance premium.

 Pick Your Policy Options Carefully